rackerlabs/scantron/README.md

 ### Agent's agent_config.json

-agent_config.json is a configuration file used by agents to provide basic settings and bootstrap communication with master.
+agent_config.json is a configuration file used by agents to provide basic settings and bootstrap communication with Master.
 Each agent can have a different configuration file.

-    The "api_token" will have to be modified on all the agents after deploying master!
+    The "api_token" will have to be modified on all the agents after deploying Master!

 Agent settings: